GlaucioOliveira/CIT-261/topics/javascript/README.md

   var result = doTheMath(10, 5); //calls the function declared above passing the values 10 and 5 as parameters.
 </script>
 ```
+<a href="https://codepen.io/glaucioso/pen/JzJKrB" target="_blank">Live Demo (at CodePen)</a>

 #### Conditional Statements (If, Else)
-> With conditional statements we are able to execute specific blocks of codes, if a condition is reached.
-  in the function *doTheMath* below, before doing the Math operation it checks to see if the values passed in the parameters are valid numbers by calling the JavaScript function *isNaN*.
+With conditional statements we are able to execute specific blocks of codes, if a condition is reached.
+In the function *doTheMath* below, before doing the Math operation it checks to see if the values passed in the parameters are valid numbers by calling the JavaScript function *isNaN*.
 If it's a valid number the *isNaN* returns false, otherwise returns true.
 The function *doTheMath* will only be executed if both parameters are valid numbers.

 ```html